FiestaBoy/Custom-16bit-MIPS-ISA/README.md

 ## Acknowledgments
 This project was developed for the **Advanced Computer Science 2023-24** course under the guidance of **Mr. Pratt**.
 Inspired by the MIPS architecture, it serves as an educational tool for learning computer architecture and processor design in Logisim.

----
-This README provides a comprehensive guide to the project, its architecture, and usage instructions.
-If you have any questions or need further clarification, feel free to reach out!